coping-with-COVID/coping-with-COVID.github.io/index.md

 - Admin home page
 - User profile page

+## Use case ideas

+- New user goes to landing page, logs in, gets home page, sets up profile.
+- The Admin goes to landing page, logs in, gets home page, can edits site and update chatbot.
+- User goes to landing page, logs in, get to home page and goes FAQ to requests ways to improve bot.
+- User goes to landing page, logs in, gets to home page, go to Talk to Bot Page can start chat with bot.

 ## History

 Our original idea for the site was to develope a chat bot that could chat and comfort the user.